Nate-Wessel/how2osm/readme.md

 OSM uses a _vector_ data model, not a _raster_ model.
 Rasters are pixels covering an area with a gradation of values.
 Vectors are discrete points and lines in space.
 In OSM, the fundamental types of spatial data are *nodes*, *ways*, and *relations*.

 * **Nodes**: Nodes or points have a single coordinate location.
 They may exist on their own or be members of the other types.
-You might map a [post box](https://wiki.openstreetmap.org/wiki/Tag:amenity%3Dpost_box) as a node.
+You might map a smallish object like a [post box](https://wiki.openstreetmap.org/wiki/Tag:amenity%3Dpost_box) as a node.
 * **Ways**: Ways consist of an ordered series of two or more nodes.
 A way that starts and ends at different nodes is a line while one that starts and ends at the same node is often (but not always)  considered a closed polygon.
 You would probably map a [street](https://wiki.openstreetmap.org/wiki/Key:highway) as an open way (line), and a [cemetery](https://wiki.openstreetmap.org/wiki/Tag:landuse%3Dcemetery) as a closed way (polygon).
 * **Relations**: Relations are grouped collections of any of these data types, including, reflexively, relations.
 These are the most complex type.
 A tram route for example would be a relation.
 It has a route (the tracks it follows) and also some stops or platforms which could be represented as points or polygons along the route.
 Relations can also used be used to break up very large features like the [Great Lakes](https://wiki.openstreetmap.org/wiki/Great_Lakes), which might otherwise cause your computer to overheat.
 Or they can be used to describe multipolygon or multiline geometry types.